panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 Generally, the object destructuring can be placed anywhere where an assignment happens.

-For instance, you could could destruct an object right inside the parameters list of a function:
+For instance, you could destruct an object right inside the parameters list of a function:

 ```javascript{7}
 const heroes = [